-25.6 As Overdale Infant School staff are aware that safeguarding issues can manifest themselves in many different ways, our staff have received annual safeguarding training and additional information to better equip themselves in the knowledge of other forms of abuse as per Keeping Children Safe in Education 2023.
-These are outlined in Appendix A
+26.6 As Overdale Infant School staff are aware that safeguarding issues can manifest themselves in many different ways, our staff have received annual safeguarding training and additional information to better equip themselves in the knowledge of other forms of abuse, neglect and exploitation as per Keeping Children Safe in Education 2024.
+These are outlined in Appendix A the home, such as cooking, cleaning, or helping someone get dressed and move around.

-26. Young Carers

-26.1 A young carer is defined as: "You're a young carer if you're under 18 and help to look after a relative with a disability, illness, mental health condition, or drug or alcohol problem.
-If you're a young carer, you probably look after one of your parents or care for a brother or sister.
-You may do extra jobs in and around the home, such as cooking, cleaning, or helping someone get dressed and move around.
 You may also give a lot of physical help to a brother or sister who's disabled or ill.
 Along with doing things to help your brother or sister, you may be giving them and your parents emotional support, too."

+27. Young Carers

+27.1 A young carer is defined as: "You're a young carer if you're under 18 and help to look after a relative with a disability, illness, mental health condition, or drug or alcohol problem.
+If you're a young carer, you probably look after one of your parents or care for a brother or sister.
+You may do extra jobs in and around

-26.2 Here at Overdale Infant School we understand the difficulties that young carers face when supporting family members which can range from not completing homework, arriving to school late or not having enough sleep as examples.
+- 27.2 Here at Overdale Infant school we understand the difficulties that young carers face when supporting family members which can range from not completing homework, arriving to school late or not having enough sleep as examples.
 We are not here to judge, but rather to support the needs and wellbeing of the young person where necessary; our DSL's will support the young person in ensuring relevant support and guidance is given.
-Where possible, parents and carers should make the schools/college aware if a child they live with is a young carer to ensure relevant support is received as soon as possible.

-26.3 Furthermore, additional information can be sought by contacting the schools directly or going direct to Leicester City Council, Duty and Assessment Service on: 0116 454 1004 and choose option 1 'City', then option 1 'Child' and then option 4 'Young carer' who provide regular and ongoing support to children and young people that are under the age of 18, who care for family members who are physically or mentally unwell, disabled and/or misuses substances.
-11
+Where possible, parents and carers should make the school aware if a child they live with is a young carer to ensure relevant support is received as soon as possible. - 27.3 Furthermore, additional information can be sought by contacting the schools directly or going direct to Leicester City Council, Duty and Assessment Service on: 0116 454 1004 and choose option 1 'City', then option 1 'Child' and then option 4 'Young carer' who provide regular and ongoing support to children and young people that are under the age of 18, who care for family members who are physically or mentally unwell, disabled and/or misuses substances.